BA in English

 Concepts and Methods of Literary Study: Any literature course listed from CAS EN 404, EN 406 through EN 490, or from EN 493 through EN 498, or courses specified as equivalent in any year.

 British or American Literature before 1800: CAS EN 324, 325, 363, 364, 372, 521, 527, or courses specified as equivalent in any year.

 Diverse Literatures in English: CAS EN 326, 347, 370, 371, 386, 393, 396, 481, 484, 537, 572, 586, 587, 588, or any courses specified as equivalent in any year.

 Note: Students may not satisfy the requirement for multiple groups with a single, overlapping course.

-Upon approval of their advisor and the director of undergraduate studies, students may elect to substitute one upper-level literature course from romance studies, modern languages & comparative literature, classical studies, or the Editorial Institute, for one of their seven upper-division course requirements outside of the three categories specified above.
+Upon approval of their advisor and the director of undergraduate studies, students may elect to substitute one upper-level literature course from Classical Studies, Romance Studies, the Editorial Institute, or World Languages & Literatures for one of their seven upper-division course requirements outside of the four categories specified above.